Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Multi-wavelength Analysis

 The Mrk~463 system was observed using the Wide Field Planetary Camera 2 (WFPC2) onboard HST in November 1995 as part of a sample of ten near infrared quasars (Proposal ID 5982).
 The binary system was observed through the F814W filter, centered around 7996~\AA\ with a bandwidth of 646~\AA.
 The results of this observation were published in \cite{Sanders1996}.
 While the WFPC2 has a spatial resolution similar to the FOC (pixels of size $0.0455'' \times 0.0455''$), it benefits from a much wider FoV of $36'' \times 36''$.
 We thus decided to take advantage of the WFPC2 observation of Mrk~463E in order to better understand the geometric configuration of matter around the nucleus, as well as its composition.

 We downloaded and reduced the WFPC2 data, and overlaid in Fig.~\ref{Fig:MRK463E_WFPC2} the FOC total intensity (gray contours) and polarization (white vectors) maps on top of the near-infrared total intensity map taken with the F814W filter.
 Both maps were aligned on similar-looking punctual and extended features, as it can be seen on the zoomed box in the right-hand part of Fig.~\ref{Fig:MRK463E_WFPC2}.
 The wider FoV of WFPC2 allowed to observe both nuclei at once and better assessed the contribution of the western object to the FOC image.
-From this simple overlay we can see that the Mrk~463E maximum intensity regions in near-UV and near-IR do not overlap, with the IR peak being just south of the UV peak.
-We also note that the stream-like feature seen West of Mrk~463E and extending in the general direction of Mrk~463W in the UV intensity map also appear in the IR intensity map, reinforcing the probability of being a real structure and not an observational artifact of the FOC.
+From this simple overlay we can see that the Mrk~463E maximum intensity regions in NUV and NIR do not overlap, with the NIR peak being just south of the NUV peak.
+We also note that the stream-like feature seen West of Mrk~463E and extending in the general direction of Mrk~463W in the NUV intensity map also appear in the NIR intensity map, reinforcing the probability of being a real structure and not an observational artifact of the FOC.